amd/xdna-driver/src/driver/doc/amdnpu.rst

 Telemetry
 =========

-MERT can report various kinds of telemetry information like
+MERT can report various kinds of telemetry information like the following:
 * L1 interrupt counter
 * DMA counter
 * Deep Sleep counter